 These businesses find benefit from short-term campaigns that focus on sales, events, seasonal peaks and other time-based activities.

-So a simple question should be part of any needs analysis with a client — should the campaign emphasize branding, response or some combination of both?
+So a simple question should be part of any needs analysis with a client — should the banner ad campaign emphasize branding, response or some combination of both?
 It depends on the business and the need.

 The success of the campaign depends in part on making the right choice.